ISWARYA-hash8/Eatoos-From-cravings-to-comfort-Swiggy-clone-/README.md

 - ⚛️ React.js
 - 💨 Tailwind CSS (or your CSS framework)
 - 🔄 React Router (for page routing)
 - 📦 Context API
--
+- Jest for testing
+- Redux toolkit for store management

 ---